flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 Without further ado, here is the how the boot chain works, the starting point being the boot ROM `r cite("operating_system-boot_process")` `r cite("operating_system-kernel_boot")`:

-1. **1BL** (as of '1st Boot Loader'): The master core fetches the next stage (called 'CB') from NAND into the internal SRAM.
+1. **1BL** (as in '1st Boot Loader'): The master core fetches the next stage (called 'CB') from NAND into the internal SRAM.
 CB is found encrypted with the RC4 algorithm.
 So, the CPU derives a decryption key using a key stored in 1BL and another stored in the header of CB.
 Once decrypted, the CPU checks its validity by hashing decrypted area and comparing the resulting hash with another stored in CB.
 The latter also uses Microsoft's public RSA key, stored in the internal ROM, for validating the hash.
 Finally, if the whole process completes without the problems, the CPU continues execution at CB, otherwise, the CPU triggers a POST error and the Xbox 360 starts flashing red lights.
     - This process involves a combination of many cyphers, such as HMAC, SHA-1 and ROT.
 2. **2BL** or **CB**: The CPU, now executing from the internal SRAM, queries the eFuses to check that the version of CB running matches the one written on the eFuses.
 Then, it initialises most of the hardware.
 Finally, the CPU proceeds to fetch another block from NAND called 'CD' onto main RAM and repeats similar decryption and verification tasks 1BL did, this time using another key derived from the 'CPU key' (stored in the eFuses).
 If everything goes well, the next stage proceeds.
     - In later software updates, this process was split into two bootloaders (named CB_A and CB_B) to mitigate faults that were exploited to execute homebrew (more details in the 'Anti-piracy' section).